-These are handling exercises that will simulate the way a vet handles a dog during a routine visit.
+Exercises that simulate the way a vet handles and examines a dog during a routine visit.
+Think dress rehearsal!

 Do this exercise with your puppy a couple of times a week while he is small and easy to lift.
-Continue to spring it on him now and again as he gets more substantial in size.
-It’s a good idea to have a friend or someone who the pup is not that familiar with doing a few simulated exams as well.
+Continue to practice regularly over the course of his life.
+As long as your puppy is comfortable, it’s a good idea to have a friend or someone who he is not necessarily familiar with do a few simulated exams as well.

-Examine his body the way a vet would, going over the neck, back, legs, and the eyes, mouth, and ears.
+Examine his body the way a vet would, going over the neck, back, legs, eyes, mouth, and ears.
 You can use our Happy Handling Worksheet to accomplish this aspect of the exam.

 As you examine the puppy, he should be getting tiny tasty pieces of treats.